What Is A Masonry Fence?

 How long does brick fencing last?

-The natural wear and tear of brick over the years are prone to expand over time, causing cracks and faults within the wall.
+The natural wear and tear of brick over the years will cause a brick fence to expand over time, causing cracks and faults within the wall.
 Brick walls can last over 100 years if they are properly installed, inspected, and maintained.

 What is the maximum height of a boundary fence?